liciascl/supercomp/material/aulas/03-cpp/03-cpp.md

-### Entrega da Atividade 3
+### Entrega da Atividade 4.2

-Crie um repositório no GitHub com os seus códigos e análises, envie o link pelo BlackBoard até sexta (23/08), as 23h59.
+A entrega sera pelo Classroom até sexta (21/02), as 23h59.